 You can report problems or request features in Anymail's GitHub issue tracker.
-(For a security-related issue that should not be disclosed publicly, instead email Anymail's maintainers at security<AT>anymail<DOT>info.)
+(For a security-related issue that should not be disclosed publicly, instead email Anymail's maintainers at security<at>anymail<dot>dev.)

 We also have some Troubleshooting information that may be helpful.